 Based on the short fiction of Todd Downing from the late 1980s, Airship Daedalus is a loving homage to the classic pulp adventure serials of the 1920s-1940s.
 Set in an age of invention and discovery just slightly alternate to our own history, it is chock full of action, mystery, romance and intrigue.

-Join “Captain Stratosphere” Jack McGraw as he takes to the skies in the experimental airship Daedalus II with her crackerjack crew: Dorothy “Doc” Starr, Edward “Duke” Willis, Carl “Rivets” Holloway and Charlie “Deadeye” Dalton.
+Join “Captain Stratosphere” Jack McGraw as he takes to the skies in the experimental airship Daedalus with her crackerjack crew: Dorothy “Doc” Starr, Edward “Duke” Willis, Carl “Rivets” Holloway and Charlie “Deadeye” Dalton.
 Plot a course for Roaring Twenties globetrotting discovery and two-fisted adventure, as Jack and the crew battle Maria Blutig of the Luftpanzer, encounter sky pirates and voodoo, and take on the sinister occult forces of the evil Aleister Crowley himself!

 AIRSHIP DAEDALUS is a fantastic throwback to the days of high-action pulp fiction and weekly comic strips filled with intriguing plots, sharp heroes, and mysterious villains.
 Every installment is like lying down on your stomach in a warm sunbeam slanting across your living room floor with the full-color Sunday funnies stretched out in front of you.
 If you like your post-war adventure mixed with retro super science and a strong dash of occult-tainted villainy, you’ll find yourself right at home here.”– Matt Forbeck